 Fish Post-Grant Radio: A series of podcasts dedicated to the discussion of developments in post-grant proceedings before the Patent Trial and Appeal Board and related practice tips.

-Our host, Stuart Nelson, an attorney in our Twin Cities office, talks with practitioners and thought leaders across the country to discuss a wide range of post-grant topics.
+Our host, Stuart Nelson, a Principal in our Twin Cities office, talks with practitioners and thought leaders across the country to discuss a wide range of post-grant topics.
 Be sure to visit fishpostgrant.com to listen to all of our past episodes and to subscribe to this podcast!
-To listen on-the-go, please download our app.
 You can also follow us on Twitter @fishpostgrant or subscribe by choosing one of the methods below.

 This episode of Fish Post-Grant Radio features Frank Porcelli and Dan Smith – attorneys at Fish & Richardson.
 In this interview, they discuss the Supreme Court’s decisions relating to Oil States Energy Services v.
 Greene’s Energy Group and SAS Institute Inc. v.
 Iancu.